Skip to main content

 • Demonstration grants:

-• Accessory dwelling unit (ADU) design competitions that increase community understanding of the benefits of accessory dwelling units and encourage ADU policies
+• Implementing housing design competitions that increase community understanding and encourage policies that enable greater choice in housing

 Eligibility